-In preparation for our recent funding exercise, we developed our own Sustainable Finance Framework, aligning our goals with our funding requirements.
-As part of this, we selected key spend areas that are fundamental to our corporate strategy and identified tangible environmental and societal targets.
+As part of our most recent funding exercise in 2022, we developed a Sustainable Finance Framework.
+We selected key spend areas that are fundamental to our corporate strategy and identified tangible environmental and social targets.
 Our aim is both to attract investors and partners who are supportive of our sustainability goals and to embed consideration of environmental impact within our project approval process.

-We are also working towards the adoption of The Good Economy's ESG Standard for Social Housing.
-This year we have carried out a gap analysis against the standard, evaluated our performance across the full range of metrics, and begun to consider future targets.
-We plan to publish our first ESG report in autumn 2022 and will further develop our reporting over the coming years until we have established a comprehensive framework to demonstrate our contribution to local communities, show our commitment to equality and diversity, and outline positive steps we have taken to mitigate the environmental impact of our homes and business activities.
+We are working towards the adoption of The Good Economy's Environmental, Social, and Governance (ESG) Standard for Social Housing and have been working with specialists to ensure that our ESG targets align with our overall Corporate Plan.
+We will further develop our reporting over the coming years until we have established a comprehensive framework to demonstrate our contribution to local communities, show our commitment to equality and diversity, and outline positive steps we have taken to mitigate the environmental impact of our homes and business activities.